-As compensation for the franchise granted herein and in consideration of the permission to use the Streets and public ways of Grantor for the construction, maintenance, and reconstruction and operation of a Cable Television System in the Grantor Community, Grantee shall pay to Grantor five percent (5%) of its Gross Annual Revenues, as defined herein in this Agreement, less amounts assessed to the Grantee by the New York State Public Service Commission pursuant to Sections 217 and 218 of the New York State Public Service Law and in accordance with Section 626 of the New York State Real Property Tax Law.
+As compensation for the franchise granted herein and in consideration of the permission to use the streets and public ways of Grantor for the construction, maintenance, and reconstruction and operation of a Video Delivery System in the Town, Grantee shall pay to Grantor three percent (3%) of its Gross Annual Revenues, as defined in Section 1g hereof, less amounts assessed to the Grantee by the New York State Public Service Commission pursuant to Sections 217 and 218 of the New York State Public Service Law and in accordance with Section 626 of the New York State Real Property Tax Law.

-Payments of the annual franchise fees shall be made annually and shall be accompanied by a financial report as to gross annual revenues broken down by service level which shall be used for the purpose of verifying the franchise fee payments.
+Payments of the annual franchise fees shall be made annually and shall be accompanied by a financial report as to Gross Annual Revenues broken down by service level which shall be used for the purpose of verifying the franchise fee payments.
 Grantor, at Grantor's own expense and upon at least thirty (30) business days written notice, may cause the books and records of the Grantee to be audited, for the purpose of determining the correctness of the annual payments to the Grantor.